Conjugated estrogens (By mouth)

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Take this medicine at the same time each day.

-- It is important that you eat a well-balanced diet.
-Your doctor may want you to take calcium or vitamin D supplements while you take this medicine.
+- Your doctor may want you to take calcium or vitamin D supplements while you take this medicine.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.